Here's the thing: Tony Wonder didn't take a forget-me-now.

 And anyway, he likes Sally.
 She gets him.
 Well, except for the magic thing, which she seems to think is an amusing hobby meant to tide Tony over until he gets started on his actual career.
 Aside from that, though, they really do have a lot in common.

-He thinks maybe that might even make them friends, which is probably a good thing given that his un-repression homosexuality pretty much killed any interest he had in sleeping with her.
+He thinks maybe that might even make them friends, which is probably a good thing given that the recent de-repression of his homosexuality pretty much killed any interest he had in sleeping with her.

 "Look, I know we've got this don't ask-don't tell thing going on, which, to be honest, is probably the only reason I tolerate you, but you haven't said anything for like twenty minutes and it's starting to creep me out.
 Plus, you're weirdly contemplative and, I'm going to be honest with you, Tony, thinking isn't one of your strong suits."